zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab3.md

 ### Task B. Add dependency scanning

 Now that you have dependencies added to your project, you want to ensure that the dependencies do not contain any security vulnerabilities.
-To validate this, you can add security scanning to your project.
+To validate this, you can add Dependency Scanning to your project.

 1. Open your `.gitlab-ci.yml` file.